 Family movies always paint this perfect picture of the dream kitchen where everyone comes together.
 It’s a place for quality time with family where they all connect and share stories of their day or give each other advice for what lies ahead.
 If only you could have that, right?
 Well, maybe you can.

-A modern kitchen isn’t just about cooking.
-You want a space that brings the family together and inspires quality time.
+A modern family kitchen isn’t just about cooking.
+You want a space that brings everyone together and inspires quality time.
 The kitchen should be a central hub for family members to connect and create together.
 To help you get started on your mission, we have some great family kitchen design ideas to inspire you to create a space that everyone will enjoy.

 Kitchen islands used to be a luxury add-on.
 Over time, they have become an essential feature of family kitchens and much more affordable and accessible.
 Do your research to find creative kitchen island options that fit your needs.
 There are slender bars you can place adjacent to the main kitchen area, as well as more substantial ones to include appliances and break up a larger space.
 Plus, islands double up as counter space when things get a little crowded in the kitchen.

-Larger islands not only give you more prep space, they encourage the rest of the family to come together.
+Larger islands not only give you more prep space, but also encourages the rest of the family to come together.
 One could be cooking, while the other is working on their latest arts and crafts project.
 Even if your kids are still playing on their iPad, at least you’re in the same room.

 More space gives you more room to create together as a family.
 If you have a compact kitchen or just want more room to play with, then installing deeper worktops and taller kitchen cabinets could make a world of difference.